 What Are Stem Cells?Stem cells are unique cells of the body in that they are unspecialized and have the ability to develop into several different types of cells.
 They are different from specialized cells, such as heart or blood cells, in that they can replicate many times, for long periods of time.
 This ability is what is known as proliferation.
-Unlike other cells, stem cells also have the ability to differentiate or develop into specialized cells for specific organs or develop into tissues.
+Unlike other cells, stem cells also have the ability to differentiate or develop into specialized cells for specific organs or to develop into tissues.
 In some tissues, such as muscle or brain tissue, stem cells can even regenerate to aid in the replacement of damaged cells.
 Stem cell research attempts to take advantage of the renewal properties of stem cells by utilizing them to generate cells for tissue repair and the treatment of disease.

 Where Are Stem Cells Found?Stem cells come from several sources in the body.
 The names of the cells below indicate the sources from which they are derived.